My mind is too busy to meditate….

 As we cultivate detachment from thinking, we can take our attention from the content of thoughts to the nature of thoughts, seeing them as energy, as evanescent, impermanent arisings.
 We can become aware that thoughts are not necessarily true and notice the power they have to shape our reality if we believe them.

 With an understanding of what thoughts are made of, we can work with thoughts—and mantra—to relax into meditation.
 Eventually we become more aware of what’s beyond thoughts—Awareness.

 It’s important not to judge yourself during or after meditating.
 Give yourself credit for having followed through on your intention to sit.

 Also know that cultivating dispassion is not the only way to work with thoughts.
 The Sufis, for example, recommend “drowning your thoughts in love.”

-What works for you – the ideal meditation path/approach – depends on your temperament, your belief system, where you are in your practice and other factors.
+What works for you in meditation depends on your temperament, your belief system, where you are in your practice, and other factors.